Pat2p3/Thermostat-controller.py/README.md

 The heat turns on at temp_goal and off at temp_goal + 0.3 providing a 0.3 degree range.

 The source Thermostat-controller.py communicates with replicas temperature_sensor.ino and heater_controller.ino through http.
 All devices should be on the same local network.
-IP addresses of replicas are used in the Thermostat-controller.py
+IP addresses of replicas are used in the Thermostat-controller.py.
+The ds18b20 temperature sensor is used in the replia.

 ## python variables
 temp_goal set the temperature goal in Celcius, at this goal the heater turns on.
 At temp_goal + 0.3 it turns off.